A first-timer's guide to holidaying in Anguilla

 Flying via.
 St. Maarten: fly from London to Paris with Air France and then direct to St. Maarten.
 Air Caraibes also fly weekly to St. Maarten during peak season.
 From St. Maarten you will need to take a boat which departs from the pier just a few minutes away from the airport.
 There are scheduled trips as late as 11:30pm but you will need to book in advance.

 While it may take a little longer to get to Anguilla the upside is that it will be easier to island-hop while you're there.
 Anguilla is part of the Leeward Islands which include:

 • St. Kitts

-English is the official language of Anguilla, spoken throughout the island.
+English is the official language of Anguilla.

-Vaccination and health
+Vaccinations and health

-Festivals & events
+Festivals and events

-There’s almost always some kind of event, festival or party going on in Anguilla, though it’s biggest celebration of the year is the Anguilla Summer Festival, held around the first Monday in August for nearly two weeks.
-Somewhat akin to Carnival celebrations, it’s a great way to mingle with the locals and get to know more about their lives and customs.
+There is almost always an event, festival or party going on in Anguilla although the biggest celebration of the year is the Anguilla Summer Festival, which is held around the first Monday in August and lasts for two weeks.
+Somewhat akin to a Carnival, it is a great way to mingle with the locals and get to know more about their lives and customs.

 Food, drink and nightlife